Make a Mini Succulent Garden in a Pot

 - Light blue tumbled glass

 Fill the pot nearly to the top with cactus mix potting soil—it provides the amount of drainage succulents need.
-You can find a cactus mix sold at any nursery or garden center).
+You can find a cactus mix sold at any nursery or garden center.

-Slightly off-center, strew an odd number (three or five) fist-size rocks on the surface of the soil.
+Place an odd number (three or five) fist-size rocks on the surface of the soil.
 Put them close to each other and off-center to suggest natural terrain.

-Add a high plant, also off-center, such as a dwarf Euphorbia milii cultivar, but there are plenty of other options you can try.
+Add a high plant, also off-center, into the container garden.
+We recommend a dwarf Euphorbia milii cultivar, but there are plenty of other options you can try.

 Tuck in small rooted succulents and cuttings so they appear to have grown among the rocks.
 Vary the plant colors and textures, and arrange so no soil shows.